debSurya/innoraft_poc/app_description.md

   *transclusion of common data across all users<br>
   *using conditional dom loading based on the permissions set and bind via text binding '@' and ng-if<br>
   *specific data deletion based on index of the selected data

+Setup:
+  After clone/download, run 'npm i'.
+When dependencies are installed, run 'npm start' for the server.